gdwnldsKSC/OpenVMS-IRC/README.md

 Only used on x86_64 so far, should compile on VAX, Alpha, and Itanium
 given only DEC C / VMS C runtime provided libraries and functions used.

+## What's new

+Handles connecting to IRCDs that require a PING/PONG response session

 ## What to do
 cc irc.c,snprintf_vms.c